rmcomplexity/blog/_drafts/python-logging.md

 ### Handlers

-Handlers are objects that implement how formatters and filters are used. if we remember the flow diagram we can see that whenever we use a logger the handlers of all the parent loggers are going to be called recursivley.
+Handlers are objects implement how formatters and filters are used. if we remember the logging flow diagram we can see that whenever we use a logger the handlers of all the parent loggers are going to be called recursivley.

-This is where the entire picture comes together and we can take a look at a complete loggin configuration using everything else we've talked about.
+Python offers a list of very useful [handlers][logging-handlers].
+Handler classes have a very simple API and in most cases we will only use these classes to add a formatter, zero or more filters and setting the logging level.

+> <i class="fas fa-bolt">&nbsp;</i> **Note:** <br />
+> Only **one** formatter can be set to a handler.

+Since a handler definition is very simple I'm going to skip the configuration example here and instead show you a full logging configuration example in the next section

+### Logging configuration example

-For instance, the following configuration makes sure that every log is printed to the standard output, uses a filter to select a different handler depending if the application is running in debug mode or not and it uses a different format for each different environment.
+The following configuration makes sure that every log is printed to the standard output, uses a filter to select a different handler depending if the application is running in debug mode or not and it uses a different format for each different environment (based on the debug flag).

 <h5 class="toggler" data-cls="filters-custom-file">